martinmcconnell/fyp-doc/notes.md

 is where the website will be hosted/distributed.

-According to **(Chow & Birdwell, 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corporate structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.
+According to **(Chow & Birdwell, 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corporate and empirical structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.

+For example in Coca-Cola and Mars sponsored research publications appear to skew the evidence towards solutions that favour industry interests by focusing on food components that can be manipulated and marketed by food companies.
+Shaping the debate around scientific methods can be another strategy that corporations use for their benefit to raise doubts about the methods used in non-industry sponsored research **(Fabbri et al., 2018)**..

 Originally coined by Nick Szabo "Smart Contracts" are electronnc agreements that are immutable and transparent, deployed on a decentralised blockchain.
 Meaning they cannot be altered, automatically execute and everyone sees